Bartlett (CDP), New Hampshire: Geography

 The CDP is in the western part of the town of Bartlett, at the junction of U.S. Route 302 with Bear Notch Road.
 US 302 leads east and south 11 mi to North Conway and northwest through Crawford Notch in the White Mountains 36 mi to Littleton.
-Bear Notch Road leads south 9 mi across Bear Notch to New Hampshire Route 112 (the Kancamagus Highway) in Albany, New Hampshire.
+Bear Notch Road leads south 9 mi across Bear Notch to New Hampshire Route 112 (the Kancamagus Highway) in Albany.

-The Bartlett CDP is bordered to the north by the Saco River, to the west by an unnamed brook east of Albany Brook, to the south by the White Mountain National Forest, and to the east by an unnamed brook that comes down the west side of Big Attitash Mountain, separating the CDP from residential development connected to the Attitash Mountain Resort.
+The Bartlett CDP is bordered to the north by the Saco River, to the west by an unnamed brook east of Albany Brook, to the south by the White Mountain National Forest, and to the east by an unnamed brook that flows down the west side of Big Attitash Mountain, separating the CDP from residential development connected to the Attitash Mountain Resort.

 According to the U.S. Census Bureau, the Bartlett CDP has a total area of 3.9 km2, of which 0.06 sqkm, or 1.57%, are water.